-The Endako Mine is the only mine that is presently operational in Electoral Area D. There are also numerous exploration sites and considerable mineral showings within Electoral Area D, including the Nithi Mountain site.
+The Huckleberry Mine is the only mine that is presently operational in Electoral Area E. There are also numerous exploration sites and considerable mineral showings within Electoral Area E, including the Seel site, and others close proximity to Electoral Area E, including the Lucky Ship (Electoral Area G) and Nithi Mountain (Electoral Area D) sites.
 If mining activity expands in the area, it will present significant new opportunities for existing skilled trade workers and other support businesses in the area, including new industrial operations.